-ACT Score ACCUPLACER Score ACCUPLACER Next-Gen. Score Course 0-16 0-67 Sentence Skills or 0-62 Reading Writing 200-236 or 200-236 Reading Foundations of Literacy 17-18 68-82 Sentence Skills or 63-77 Reading Writing 237-250 or 237-250 Reading English Composition I with Supplemental Instruction Lab 19+ 83+ Sentence Skills and 78+ Reading Writing 251+ and 251+ Reading English Composition I
+ACT Score ACCUPLACER Score ACCUPLACER Next-Gen. Score Course 0-16 0-67 Sentence Skills or 0-62 Reading Writing 200-236 or 200-236 Reading Composition Principles Lab co-enrolled in English Composition I 17-18 68-82 Sentence Skills or 63-77 Reading Writing 237-250 or 237-250 Reading English Composition I with Supplemental Instruction Lab - co-enrolled in English Composition I 19+ 83+ Sentence Skills and 78+ Reading Writing 251+ and 251+ Reading English Composition I

-Students may enroll in any level of English by meeting the placement requirements outlined above.
-They may choose to enroll in a lower-level course if they feel they are not ready for the course that their placement scores indicate.
+Students may enroll in English Composition I by meeting the placement requirements outlined above.
+They may choose to enroll in a lower-level lab course if they feel they are not ready for the course that their placement scores indicate.
 During the first week of class, an instructor may determine that a student would perform better in a higher or lower level class and will advise the student of that determination.
 Students should consult their academic advisors or the registrar about enrollment options.